apache/incubator-gluten/README.md

 Gluten is licensed under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

-# 7 Contact
+# 7 Acknowledgements

 Gluten was initiated by Intel and Kyligence in 2022.
-Several companies are also actively participating in the development, such as BIGO, Meituan, Alibaba Cloud, NetEase, Baidu, Microsoft, etc. If you are interested in Gluten project, please contact and subscribe below mailing lists for further discussion.
+Several companies are also actively participating in the development, such as BIGO, Meituan, Alibaba Cloud, NetEase, Baidu, Microsoft, etc.

-* For community activity: dev@gluten.apache.org
-* For code repository activity: commits@gluten.apache.org

-# 8 Thanks to our contributors

 <a href="https://github.com/apache/incubator-gluten/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=apache/incubator-gluten&columns=25" />